Watch Video

 Create psychological safety

-Teenagers open up in safe, low-pressure moments — not during performance reviews (or their emotional equivalent).
-Same goes for teams.
+Teenagers open up in safe, low-pressure moments.
+Not during the emotional-equivalent of a performance review.
+The same goes for teams.

-The best parent-teen conversations don’t happen at 10pm during a meltdown — they happen over time, in repeated low-pressure moments.
+The best parent-teen conversations are probably not going to happen at 10PM after a meltdown.
+They happen over time – in repeated, low-pressure moments.
 Strong workplace communication is the same.
 If the only time you really “listen” is during quarterly reviews or escalation calls, you’ve missed the point.
-These moments compound into trust and reliability: two of the most valuable leadership currencies in any org.
+These moments compound into trust and reliability, two of the most valuable leadership currencies in any org.

-If a teen is ranting about a group chat drama, your instinct might be to tune out.
-But staying curious sends an important message: what matters to you matters to me.
+A teen you know is ranting about a group chat drama.
+Your instinct is probably to tune out.
+But staying curious sends an important message: What matters to you matters to me.

 Your concern will show that you care.
 Even when it’s not directly relevant to you, you might just find that this information is more valuable than you think.

-Parents are problem-solvers, they learn to jump to quick solutions.
-If a toddler is crying, then they might need to move fast to get a snack or put them down for a nap before the situation turns into a full tantrum.
-But teens don’t want a solution — they want to feel heard.
+Parents are hardwired to be immediate problem-solvers.
+If a toddler is crying, then they might need to move fast for a snack before the situation turns into a full out tantrum.
+But teens don’t necessarily always want a solution.
+They want to feel heard.

 Heading 1